 The Surgery prides itself in maintaining professional standards.
 For certain examinations during consultations an impartial observer (a “Chaperone”) will be required.

-This impartial observer will be a Practice Nurse or Health Care Assistant who is familiar with the procedure and be available to reassure and raise any concerns on your behalf.
-If a nurse is unavailable at the time of your consultation then your examination may be re-scheduled for another time.
+This impartial observer will be a Practice Nurse, a Health Care Assistant or a trained receptionist who is familiar with the procedure and be available to reassure and raise any concerns on your behalf.
+If a Chaperone is unavailable at the time of your consultation then your examination may be re-scheduled for another time.

 You are free to decline any examination or choose an alternative examiner or chaperone.
 You may also request a chaperone for any examination or consultation if one is not offered to you.
 The GP may not undertake an examination if a chaperone is declined.